-Our biennial Hatch is a celebration of creative incubation and community, featuring large-scale bird puppets, a 14-foot egg, Crankie performances, live music and public exuberance.
-For every Hatch, the public is invited to construct bird costumes either at ArtYard workshops or at home, and to join disparate community members to hatch out of a giant egg and march joyously through Frenchtown.
+Our biennial Hatch is a celebration of creative incubation and community, featuring large-scale bird puppets, a 14-foot egg, storytelling, live music, and public exuberance.
+For every Hatch, the public is invited to construct bird costumes and to join disparate community members to hatch out of a giant egg and march joyously through Frenchtown.

 In September 2016, ArtYard announced its presence by hatching a flock of giant bird puppets out of a 14-foot-tall welded-steel egg perched on the edge of a derelict former egg hatchery located at the foot of the Frenchtown Bridge.
 The act of hatching was a nod to Frenchtown’s past as a 20th-century hub of egg incubation, and to its future as an incubator of creative artistic enterprise.